OpenEnergyPlatform/academy/docs/learning_modules/01_introduction.md

 As a visual guide regarding what to expect behind the links, we use the following icons:

-oep-icon::code links to written training material.
+:oep-icon-code: links to written training material.
 The material may include some code for guidance.

-oep-icon::text links to material focussing on code.
+:oep-icon-text: links to material focussing on code.

-oep-icon::info is some informational text without a link to specific material.
+:oep-icon-info: is some informational text without a link to specific material.

-oep-icon::video links to video material.
+:oep-icon-video: links to video material.

 Our training courses can grow over time.
 If you see the need for further documentation, please feel free to get in touch with us via our